Sarcoidosis usually develops in people aged 20 to 40 years, most often people of European or African ancestry.

 People typically cough and have difficulty breathing but can have various symptoms, depending on which organs are affected.

-Diagnosis usually requires chest x-ray, usually computed tomography, and analysis of a sample of tissue (biopsy), usually from the lungs.
+Diagnosis usually requires chest x-ray, computed tomography (CT), and analysis of a sample of tissue (biopsy), usually from the lungs.

 Symptoms eventually subside without treatment in most people.